The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 BodyCraft VR500 Rowing Machine Price

-When comparing the BodyCraft VR500 vs. Concept2 you will see the BodyCraft model will have stronger/quieter resistance but the Concept2 will have a better monitor and more closely mimic “on water rowing”.
+When comparing the BodyCraft VR500 vs. Concept2 you will see the BodyCraft model will have stronger resistance at a given speed.
+The Concept2 will have a better performance monitor and acceptable data which is important if you plan to participate in the rowing community.

 The Concept2 Model E will have a similar seat height with “commercial” features (see my full review here).